 This year was a tough one for organized labor.

-In June, Scott Walker, the Wisconsin governor who banned collective bargaining for public employee unions, survived a recall election.
+In June, Scott Walker — the Wisconsin governor who banned collective bargaining for public employee unions — survived a recall election.

-HAROLD MEYERSON: A lot of unions have gone into a somewhat understandable fetal curl.
+"A lot of unions have gone into a somewhat understandable fetal curl.
 Organizing for most major unions has dried up.
-Meanwhile, wages, even at unionized companies, are going down because when you represent one unionized company in an ocean of nonunionized companies, you don't have much leverage.
+Meanwhile, wages, even at unionized companies are going down, because when you represent one unionized company in an ocean of non-unionized companies, you don't have much leverage."

-MEYERSON: This is a really fascinating development.
-There are efforts afoot to at least get some action in industries that people have long thought were impossible to organize.
+"There are efforts afoot to at least get some action in industries that people have long thought impossible to organize.
 Wal-Mart in particular, also fast-food chains in New York.
-I would expect to see more efforts along the Wal-Mart supply chain — for instance, warehouse workers.
-That would probably be the way to impact a company like Wal-Mart, because Wal-Mart is just too big and too spread out to do anything frontally.
+I would expect to see more efforts along the Wal-Mart supply chain — for instance, the warehouse workers.
+That would probably be the way to impact a company like Wal-Mart, because Wal-Mart is just too big and too spread-out to do anything frontally."

 "One of the things unions have to hope for is that they don't suffer massive loss of members in the public sector unions because that's really their remaining area of strength.
-The public sectors workers are unionized at a rate way higher than the 7 percent in the private sector.
-And those are the unions that can still wage very effective political campaigns during elections, can still get decent wages and benefits for their members.
-So they have to really work on making sure that laws like the ones in Wisconsin, which just eviscerated those unions, don't spread to other states.
+Public sector workers are unionized at a rate way higher than the 7 percent in the private sector.
+And those are the unions that can still wage very effective political campaigns during the elections, can still get decent benefits and wages for their members.
+So they have to really work on making sure that laws like the ones in Wisconsin that just eviscerated those unions don't spread to other states."

 Source: NPR [http://www.npr.org/2012/12/30/168303232/a-tough-year-for-unions-with-few-bright-spots-ahead?ft=3&f=1003,1004,1007,1013,1014,1017,1019,1128]